Flyves/Dropshot-Renderer/README.md

 * Rocket League
 * Bakkesmod (further manual installation steps are needed, see [Installing](#Installing))
-* RLBot framework
+* RLBot framework (with the python 3.7 installation)
 * Windows
 * Java 8 JDK or newer
-* Python 3.7 or newer

 ### Installing